migmagtoto/cs5805stockpredictor/README.md

 This is a semester project for the CS 5805 Machine Learning course at Virginia Tech.

 The goal of this project is to develop and evaluate machine learning models to predict the direction (up or down) of daily stock prices.
-This project uses a Long Short-Term Memory (LSTM) network using PyTorch and compares various evaluation metrics with baseline models such as Logistic Regression, SVM, and Random Forest from Scikit-learn.
+This project uses a Long Short-Term Memory (LSTM) network using PyTorch and compares various evaluation metrics with baseline models (Logistic Regression, SVM, Random Forest) from Scikit-learn.

 ### Project Structure (after running both notebooks)